thomasnield/kotlin-statistics/README.md

 }
 ```

 Say you wanted to find the 1st, 25th, 50th, 75th, and 100th percentiles by gender.
 We can tactically use a Kotlin extension function called `wbccPercentileByGender()` which will take a set of patients and separate a percentile calculation by gender.
-Then we can invoke it for the five desired percentiles and package them in a `Map<Double,Map<Gender,Double>>`, as showne below:
+Then we can invoke it for the five desired percentiles and package them in a `Map<Double,Map<Gender,Double>>`, as shown below:

 ```kotlin
 fun main(args: Array<String>) {